Solange Troisier: Career

 Troisier became an intern in 1948, then an assistant in 1955 in the Hôpitaux de Paris.
 She was clinical director at the Faculty of Medicine of Paris from 1952, and in 1955 became a gynecological surgeon in Paris.
 She served as an expert to the tribunals of the Court of Cassation.

-Troisier set up in private practice where she specialized in obstetrics and the care of newborns, and became involved in social aspects of medicine.

-She traveled widely, usually with Princess Marie Bonaparte (1882–1962), great-grand-niece of the emperor Napoleon and an advocate of Freudian psychoanalysis.
+Troisier set up in private practice where she specialised in obstetrics and the care of newborns, and became involved in social aspects of medicine.
+She travelled widely, usually with Princess Marie Bonaparte (1882–1962), great-grand-niece of the emperor Napoleon and an advocate of Freudian psychoanalysis.

-In 1962 she began a career as a prison doctor, and set up a gynecological consultation at La Petite Roquette.
+In 1962 Troisier began a career as a prison doctor, and set up a gynecological consultation at La Petite Roquette.

 Troisier was a great admirer of General Charles de Gaulle, who had given women the vote, and adhered to the left wing of Gaullism.
 From 1968 to 1973 Troisier was deputy for Sarcelles in the Val-d'Oise department as a member of the Union of Democrats for the Republic.
 She was vice-president of the Committee on Cultural, Family and Social Affairs (1968–69).
 In the National Assembly she supported the education reforms of Edgar Faure, social spending, parental rights, equal pay for men and women, the fight against drugs and alcohol, reform of the 1920 Abortion Act and abolition of the monopoly of undertakers.

-As a doctor treating women prisoners Troisier became aware of the appalling conditions in which they were incarcerated, and began a crusade for prison reform.
+As a doctor treating women prisoners, Troisier became aware of the appalling conditions in which they were incarcerated, and began a crusade for prison reform.
 This led to her being appointed Medical Inspector General of the Prison Service in 1973.
 She was made a knight of the Legion of Honor in 1974.

-She set up psychological medical centers in each region and placed a psychiatrist in each prison.
+Troisier set up psychological medical centers in each region and placed a psychiatrist in each prison.
 She was Medical Inspector General of Prisons until 1983.
 That year she was the star witness in a trial that revealed a profitable traffic in pardons for common criminals.
-She was relieved of her position.
+She was relieved of her position but proved her innocence.
 She eventually became as Grand Officer of the Legion of Honor.

+Solange Troisier's grave in Savenès (Tarn-et-Garonne).

 Solange Troisier died in Saint-Hymer, Calvados on 9 September 2008, aged 89.

 Committees

-Solange Troisier served on numerous committees and organizations.
+Solange Troisier served on numerous committees and organisations.
 She was: